 Jonathan Goldberg, Surdna Foundation: “Grants managers” is often an undefined role.
 My experience is that you have a large collection of really intelligent, thoughtful, talented people who often go unrecognized.
 And what PEAK offers this community is professionalization, a development of skills, and a confidence that allows people to lead in their organizations.

-Margaret Egan: Everything we do is relationship.
+Egan: Everything we do is relationship.
 And what I love about PEAK is it’s always nurtured that.
 We’ve had such a blessing of community-building in a way that I think has given us a really deep sense of what it is to fund community-building.

-Satonya Fair: And then I think about community.
+Fair: And then I think about community.
 I think about that mom-and-pop, that small nonprofit that’s in the corner of West Baltimore that really needs a ton of funding and the community loves them.
 There are all these power dynamics that show up behind the scenes.

-Jonathan Goldberg: And when we talk about equity, we’re talking about power-sharing.
+Goldberg: And when we talk about equity, we’re talking about power-sharing.
 This is an issue that should exist going forward, and it should all be about grantee impact.

-Satonya: [Our] Black Voices [in Grants Management Journal], for me, that was the defining moment of when we were putting our equity into action in front of our members.
+Fair: [Our] Black Voices [in Grants Management Journal], for me, that was the defining moment of when we were putting our equity into action in front of our members.
 It was staking a claim that we were not going anywhere as it related to this message for philanthropy, at all.

-Margaret: It was the gift of my life to to be a co-founder, on many different levels.
+Egan: It was the gift of my life to to be a co-founder, on many different levels.
 And I can’t be more proud.
 This is probably the most productive, the most collegial, and the greatest learning experience that I think I’ve ever had in my whole career.
 Where grants management is today is miles different than when I was starting.

-Jonathan: The quality of the staff has been pretty staggering.
+Goldberg: The quality of the staff has been pretty staggering.
 Its recent iteration under Satonya really gives the organization such a bright future.